Professor of Computer Science McCulloch

 Professor of Mathematics and Statistics Linder

 The department offers majors in computer science and in mathematics.
-In addition, the mathematics major can be designed to include a concentration in statistics.
 The department also offers the computer science 3-2 option major for those students planning to pursue a combined-degree pre-engineering program (see Combined Bachelor’s/Professional Degrees for general information on pre-engineering programs).

 The department provides a full range of courses for students anticipating graduate work in computer science, mathematics, or statistics.
 There are also courses available for cognate majors where strong mathematical or computer skills are required.
 Lastly, the department provides service courses in support of many majors on campus, especially those requiring statistics or calculus.